p2kmgcl/chachi-shell/README.md

 - [Noto](https://www.google.com/get/noto/)
 - [Victor Mono](https://rubjo.github.io/victor-mono/)

-## 🧠 Linux environment from scratch

-### 1. Previous investigation
+## ArchLinux Adventure

 For the first steps, I am going to follow the [ArchLinux](https://wiki.archlinux.org/title/installation_guide) installation wiki.
 I have tried it some years ago, and it gives an usable installation with a minimum amount of packages installed.

-> __Nice information extracted from the [FAQ](https://wiki.archlinux.org/title/Frequently_asked_questions)__:
+**Wiki FAQ**:

-> - Only supports x86_64 architecture
+- Only supports x86_64 architecture
-> - Uses [systemd](https://wiki.archlinux.org/title/Systemd) as service manager.
+- Uses [systemd](https://wiki.archlinux.org/title/Systemd) as service manager.
-> - `/bin`, `/sbin` and `/usr/sbin` are symbolic links to `/usr/bin`; `/lib` and `/lib64` are symbolic links to `/usr/lib`; [more info about filesystem hierarchy](https://man.archlinux.org/man/file-hierarchy.7).
+- `/bin`, `/sbin` and `/usr/sbin` are symbolic links to `/usr/bin`; `/lib` and `/lib64` are symbolic links to `/usr/lib`; [more info about filesystem hierarchy](https://man.archlinux.org/man/file-hierarchy.7).
-> - `pacman -Qlq package_name` gives information about an installed package.
+- `pacman -Qlq package_name` gives information about an installed package.
-> - `systemd-boot` is used to manage a UEFI motherboard.
+- `systemd-boot` is used to manage a UEFI motherboard.
-> - `xdg-user-dirs-update.service` takes care of creating user directories like "downloads" or "music".
+- `xdg-user-dirs-update.service` takes care of creating user directories like "downloads" or "music".
 This might be enabled by default by the window manager.
-> - ACPI events (power buttons, laptop lid...) can be managed with systemd.
+- ACPI events (power buttons, laptop lid...) can be managed with systemd.
-> - Firewall is not enabled by default, but iptables can be enabled and should work.
+- Firewall is not enabled by default, but iptables can be enabled and should work.
-> - By default it only supports english "standard" keyboard layout.
+- By default it only supports english "standard" keyboard layout.
-> - `tab-completion` needs to be enabled.
+- `tab-completion` needs to be enabled.

-#### Loading only needed modules

-As described in [general recomendations > booting > hardware auto-recognition](https://wiki.archlinux.org/title/General_recommendations), udev and Xorg take care of loading all necesary modules when booting, but this can be configured manually.
-I should look which modules should be loaded on boot, and try replacing Xorg display server protocol with Wayland.

-Maybe I don't need to start a display manager (aka login screen) and just run `X` after logging in.
-I should look for information about this.

-#### Multimedia

-Archlinux wiki says that ALSA should work by default, but that other sound servers like PulseAudio and PipeWire offer additional features.
-I should check which are these differences and if it makes sense to use PipeWire/PulseAudio instead of ALSA.

-#### Systemd
+### About systemd

-It not only manages services, but also sockets, mount points, etc. If no extension is specified when naming a unit, it will default to `.service`.
+Systemd not only manages services, but also sockets, mount points, etc. If no extension is specified when naming a unit, it will default to `.service`.
 By default it operates on system units (`--system` flag doesn't need to be specified). `--user` can be used to manage user units.

 There is a table with some common commands and how unit files work in the [systemd arch wiki](https://wiki.archlinux.org/title/Systemd#Basic_systemctl_usage).